 Widespread Dryness: Been There, Done That, Naturally

 I have been on national television several times over the past six years saying we would go into a pattern similar to the 1950s with drought and heat centered over the nation’s midsection with enhanced hurricane threats on the East Coast.
 The reason is simple: We have the same type of natural cyclical pattern we had then, with the Pacific going into its cold stage (cold PDO) while the Atlantic is in its warm stage (warm AMO).
-The warm AMO is also responsible for the Arctic ice cap being smaller than it used to be when the AMO was cold.
-But debunking one climate change myth at a time is all I am going to do here, so let’s take a look at the well-forecasted drought by students of natural climate cycles that the AGW (now climate change, climate extremes, etc.) crowd is playing up.
+The warm AMO is also responsible for the Arctic ice cap being smaller than it was when the AMO was cold.
+But debunking one climate change myth at a time is all I am going to do here, so let’s take a look at the well-forecasted drought that Climate Ambulance Chasers are playing up.

-If we look at the years when the Pacific went into its cool stage while the Atlantic was warm (cold PDO, warm AMO from 1951-1960), we have this:
+If we look at the years when the Pacific went into its cold stage while the Atlantic was warm (cold PDO, warm AMO from 1951-1960), we have this: